lokhiz/P7_leaute/README.md

 # P7_leaute
 This is the social network project of the company Groupomania.
-This app was created with Node.js for the `backend` part and with React for the `frontend` part.
+This app was created with `Node` for the backend part and with `React` for the frontend part.

 ## Prerequisites
 You will need to have Node and `npm` installed on your computer.